-Normally, if you are planning to use any popular ad network, there remain some traffic requirements which can sometimes cross to 1 million page views per month and more.
+Usually, if you are planning to use any popular ad network, there remain some traffic requirements which can sometimes cross to 1 million page views per month and more.
 This is generally the case for websites.
-However, for ad networks like Admob and Unity Ads you there isn’t such huge traffic restrictions.
-Once you have an app live on the Play store which gets a decent amount of impressions, you can start using these mobile ad networks.
-But the difference is you need to have a lot of ad impressions and also need to have engaged visitors to make a significant revenue from in-app advertising.
-Although there is no minimum traffic requirement, making money from in-app advertising is not easy as eCPMs tends to be much lower than websites.
+However, for ad networks like Admob and Unity Ads you there isn’t much substantial traffic restrictions.
+Once you have an app live on the Play store, which gets a decent amount of impressions, you can start using these mobile ad networks.
+But the difference is you need to have a lot of ad impressions and also need to have engaged visitors to make significant revenue from in-app advertising.
+Although there is no minimum traffic requirement, making money from in-app advertising is not as easy as eCPMs tends to be much lower than websites.

 Admob vs Unity Ads: Ad Quality

 Since Admob is a Google company, it is always strict with the kind of ads that are displayed on its network.
 All the ads are manually reviewed before approval.
 It is ensured that all the content and creatives on the ad is family safe and doesn’t contain text that is provocative and incites hate, anger or violence.
 Unity also maintains a strict ad quality across its rewarded video and video ad formats and ensures all the ads are safe to run on its network of developer apps.

 Admob vs Unity Ads: Ad Mediation